Mega Review: Includes both Yamato and Arcadia Super, Standard, limited, GBP Gift-set, 30th Anniversary, and 2 Seat Variants

-You really don’t have to worry about the arms breaking off these toys but you do have to worry about the paint.
+You don’t have to worry as much about the arms breaking off the toys labeled “safe*” toys but you do have to worry about the paint.
 Out of the box these toys look drop dead gorgeous but after just one transformation you’ll likely start seeing scratches in the paint.
 The biggest problem is the white paint applied to the sensors that appear near the shoulders in battroid mode.
 These sensors almost have to rub against the plastic during transformation so the thin white paint just flakes right off.
-It’s as if Yamato used white out to paint that area of the toy… so the good news is a little dab of white out every time you transform it may be all you need to keep yourself happy.
+It’s as if Yamato used White-out to paint that area of the toy… so the good news is a little dab of white out every time you transform it may be all you need to keep yourself happy.
 Another thing to watch out for on these toys is the rainbow effect on the canopy.
 I’ve seen Weathering versions of the toys that have issues with the rainbow coating coming off.
 There’s a reason Yamato stopped applying the rainbow effect and that reason was the number of complaints they received.

 These toys are a joy to own but you should still exercise some care with the shoulder joints.
 Some people complain that they’re too stiff out of the box but once you get used to just how sturdy they are that will become a thing of the past.
 The joints start stiff and they stay that way.
 The paint is clean and executed in ways where scratching it isn’t likely.
 There are only two areas of concern.
 First, some variants (like Focker’s VF-1S) have painted tail fins.
 Using the backpack support arm in battroid mode causes those painted tailfins to press VERY firmly against the small radar node on the toy’s back.
 This pressure can the paint on the tailfins to go from dull to shiny or cause scratches.
 Second, people have broken the hard points on the wings.
 As mentioned earlier, they require a twist and it seems like that twist might actually cause the missile to shave away at the plastic OR users not twisting far enough are yanking a bit of the plastic off.
 Either way, be conscious of what you’re doing when applying and removing the missiles.
 After a dozen or so transformations my Yamato Annniversary Version VF-1S Focker had the backpack break.
 I’ve successfully glued it back together but you can see where it broke in the picture above.
 I’m not exactly sure how the break occurred which is a bit of a bummer but it was during transformation from fighter to GERWALK.

 The best perfect transformation VF-1 toy to date.
 There isn’t a waist and some joints have a limited range of movement (like bringing the leg back at the knee) but otherwise this thing is fantastic.
 The elbows have been designed so the toy can now touch its own shoulders which allows for a huge range of fun posing possibilities.
 If you want a more dynamic toy you’re going to have to look to the non-transformable Revoltech or GNU offerings.
 Don’t be worried about the super/strike parts dampening your fun either.
 Those parts won’t reduce your range of motion at all.